Intended Learning Outcomes

 - describe the causes, risk factors and types of lung cancer

-- interpret diagnostic reports of lung cancer
+- aware of diagnostic methods of lung cancer

 - outline the different stages of lung cancer